 Seriously though, what is chorizo?
 The delicious ingredient is a regular feature in our favorite dishes, from tapas to tacos.
 It's also been making its presence felt in a range of dishes across various price points, from Michelin-starred restaurants to taco trucks alike.
 Adored by ardent foodies, chorizo has gotten a lot of buzz lately—even outside of the culinary world.
 Now that you've tasted chorizo, it's time to get acquainted with the spicy sausage.
 Here’s everything you need to know about this flavorful food.

 What Is Chorizo?

 Chorizo is a specific type of pork sausage, traditionally prepared using natural intestinal casings, and found frequently in Spanish and Mexican cuisine.
 Chorizo can also be found in Central and South America and the Philippines.
-Mexicans make their chorizo using fresh and uncooked pork that is typically seasoned with vinegar and chile peppers.
-While the Spanish version is usually made with garlic, smoked red peppers, and paprika that gives it the distinctive deep-red color and smoky flavor.
+Mexicans make their chorizo using fresh and uncooked pork that is typically seasoned with vinegar and chili peppers while the Spanish version is usually made with garlic, smoked red peppers, and paprika which provides the distinctive deep-red color and smoky flavor.

 How to Eat It

 What You Should Know

 Chorizo is considered a “forbidden” food among some health enthusiasts.
 Chorizo is technically a “processed meat,” meaning that it’s treated (in this case, smoked or fermented) instead of being simply cooked through.
 It also tends to be on the fatty side and is calorically dense, ringing in at about 455 calories per serving.
 However, if consumed in moderation, it can be an incredible way to spice up your favorite dishes.
 Aim to buy your chorizo from organic sources or try healthier vegetarian options.
 And if you're new to cooking with chorizo, keep in mind that the outer casing needs to be removed before cooking.
 Now that you know what chorizo is, try this recipe for mini chorizo and cauliflower hashbrown egg loaves.